pryoritymusic/webpagetest-blog/src/posts/benchmarking-javascript-memory-usage.md

 But at least these results let us start to form some level of understanding about how much JS related memory gets used so that we can start to consider how our own sites stack up.

+[^1]: I'm guessing that images are a _large_  part of the remaining 55%.
+I've [written about images and memory in the past](https://timkadlec.com/2013/11/why-we-need-responsive-images-part-deux/#memory), but the basic gist is that to find the amount of memory each image requires, you take the height of the image multiplied by the width of the image multipled by 4 bytes.
+So, in other words, a 500px by 500px image takes up 1,000,000 bytes of memory (500x500x4).

-*Thanks to [Ulan Degenbaev](https://twitter.com/ulandev?lang=en) and [Yoav Weiss](https://blog.yoav.ws/) for being incredibly patient with me while I was trying to set these tests up and understand the results.*
+[^2]: Thanks to [Ulan Degenbaev](https://twitter.com/ulandev?lang=en) and [Yoav Weiss](https://blog.yoav.ws/) for being incredibly patient with me while I was trying to set these tests up and understand the results.